drupal-graphql/graphql/doc/producers/README.md

 Essentially this is what you need to do every time you want to make a field available in the schema.
 We tell Drupal where and how to get the data and specify where this maps to.

 This particular resolver uses the `property_path` data producer that comes with the GraphQL module.
-It's one of the most common ones and you will find yourself using often to resolve any kind of property on an entity.
+It's one of the most common ones and you will find yourself using it often to resolve any kind of property on an entity.
 The module includes a lot more which we will see in the "Built in Data Producers" section.

 ## Notes